Research and other interests

 Science and Math

-is an innovative NSF-funded program for improving elementary and
+The Fulcrum Institute was an innovative NSF-funded program for improving elementary and

 middle-school science instruction by giving in-service K-8 teachers an